leanprover/lean4/library/library.md

 * inductively defined types
 * quotient types

-Most of the `standard` library does not rely on any axioms beyond this framework, and is hence fully constructive.
+Most of the `core` library does not rely on any axioms beyond this framework, and is hence fully constructive.

 The following additional axioms are defined in `init`: